 Economic expansion in the south

 The south was not hit nearly as hard by the great rebellion as the north.
 Orderly government continued here, with central government not losing its control to nearly the same degree.
 Its economy soon recovered.
-This paved the way for the economic centre of gravity in China shifted decisively southwards under the late Tang.
+This paved the way for the economic center of gravity in China shifted decisively southwards under the late Tang.
 The commercial cities of the region became much larger and more prosperous than they had been before.
 Large communities of foreign merchants became established in them.
 At the same time, Chinese merchants became more active in overseas trade, establishing communities throughout south east Asia.
 Some began developing direct trading links with India and the Middle East, and even perhaps as far as East Africa.

 At the same time, interregional trade within China expanded in late Tang times.
 The Grand Canal seems to have come into its own at this time, and towns and cities along its course flourished as never before.

 Many of the regulations on commercial activities in force under the early Tang were abandoned by the weaker late Tang regime.
 This had the effect of freeing trade from many official restrictions and allowing it to flourish more.
 Some industries remained under government control, however, notably tea, salt and porcelain.
 The control of salt, in particular, was a major source of revenue for the government.